Observability

 • run_id / session_id / invocation_id — identifiers that tie logs, storage, and chat history together.
 The 8-char invocation_id prefixes every log line of the run, so logs are easy to grep per run.

-Persistence and logging are split into two interfaces you can swap:
+Persistence and logging are split into two pieces handed to the engine when you build it:

-• DataStorage — agents, sessions, runs, and chat history.
+• AgentService — agents, sessions, runs, and chat history.

 • TaskLogger — per-node logs and model call stats.